andrewcooke/choochoo/docs/impulse.md

 The `gamma` and `zero` parameters allow us to encode beliefs about the physiological processes we are modelling.
 For example, if we believe that only intensive exertion is effective, we can raise `zero` to 3 or
-4. And if we feel that all exertion able that point should be weighted approximately equally then we can lower `gamma` to, say, 0.1, giving a curve that approximates a "top hat" response.
+4. And if we feel that all exertion above that point should be weighted roughly equally then we can lower `gamma` to, say, 0.1, giving a curve that approximates a "top hat" response.

 ### Response Calculation

+The response is calculated by integrating each impulse and then decaying with the appropriate time constant as time increases.
+In addition, an arbitrary scale factor can be applied.

+By default, the time period (`tau_days`) is taken as 7 for Fatigue and 42 for Fitness.
+The `scale` factor is 1.

 ### Results
 ## Future Work
 ### Fitting Parameters